webrecorder/browsertrix/docs/deploy/helm-customization.md

 ## Superuser

 The ``superuser`` setting is used to set the username and password for a deployment's superuser.
-If ``password`` is left blank, the application will auto-generate a secret password for the superuser.
+If ``password`` is left blank, the application will auto-generate a secure password for the superuser.

 ## Crawler Channels